paponius/UserStyles/README.md

 <img src="https://github.com/user-attachments/assets/947b507b-6e26-4ede-893c-690a5676dfa6" width="33%">
 <img src="https://github.com/user-attachments/assets/fd1d7a0e-3dd1-4868-9b59-dd88100301f7" width="33%">

-And as all styles are using the same CSS variables, a style "to rule them all" can easily be created, which would change the look for all sites I styled using just one setting.

 Despite the customization, the *Dark* theme must stay "dark".
-You can change primary text color to black and background color to white, but there usually are other hard coded components and the page will be rendered unreadable.
+That is lighter text on darker background.
-The reason to allow changing of primary/secondary text is to have less contrasted text.
-But the text color must remain whitish.
+The reason the primary text color can be changed (from white) is to have less contrasted text if desired.
+But the text color should remain whitish.

 [m] in the description of a style from this set means it also covers mobile version of a page, and/or various page width.
 Without the [m] in the description, the result is uncertain.